IkigaiLabsETH/ikigAI/README.md

 Fine-tuning for GPT-3.5 is a game-changer.
 Price is bit expensive though.
 It's 4x expensive than the base gpt3.5 model.Here are a few examples of applications that will benefit from this development:

 - Content Creation:
-Custom content generators tailored for our LiveTheLifeTV Art Magazine.
+Tailored for our LiveTheLifeTV Gen Art, Photography & Travel Magazine.

-- E-commerce Assistants:
+- Shopping Assistants:
 Designed to understand and respond to specific LTL product queries.

-- Recipe Generators:
-Tools that generate recipes based on our cuisine preferences.

 - Financial Analysis:
 Analyze real estate values, or the cryptocurrency industry.